June 10, 2019

 9 Thus speaketh the LORD of hosts, saying, Execute true judgment, and shew mercy and compassions every man to his brother: (Zechariah 7:9)

 Meditation, reading, and pouring Psalm 107 over ourselves and over the state of Nebraska will unbind and unravel what the enemy of God’s people has bound them with.
 After the first couple of reads, it appears to be a lot of delivering by God, His people being in affliction, His people crying for help, and being delivered again.
-Like the same “tired old routine” that the pastoral matriarchy lives in and teaches of “backsliding” then asking for forgiveness, then being delivered like living on a hamster exercise wheel.
+Like the same “tired old routine” that the corrupt religious systems live in and teach of “backsliding” then asking for forgiveness, then being delivered like living on a hamster exercise wheel.
 But do not stop, keep reading Psalm 107.
 Read it according to the Ways of God.
 You will start to see spiritual stages of growth that we go through, which become more difficult, yet more rewarding.
-The first cycle that the pastoral matriarchy stays in and never progresses out of is described in verses 1–7.
+The first cycle that the stagnate churches stay in and never progress out of is described in verses 1–7.
 As we allow ourselves to be Judged in God’s Justice and purified by God, our surroundings start to reflect it.
 With each stage, more extensive and far-reaching judgements are placed not only within us but in our surroundings until the final crescendo comes with iniquity being removed from our mouths as we begin to see and understand God's purifying process to remove unrighteousness.
 A complete flip, reversal, inverse relationship outcome then takes place.
 We are able to praise Him and give thanks to Him for His goodness and wonderful works to the children of men.

 1 O give thanks unto the LORD, for He is good: for His mercy endureth for ever.
 2 Let the redeemed of the LORD say so, whom He hath redeemed from the hand of the enemy; 3 And gathered them out of the lands, from the east, and from the west, from the north, and from the south [sea].
 4 They wandered in the wilderness in a solitary way; they found no city to dwell in.
 5 Hungry and thirsty, their soul fainted in them.
 6 Then they cried unto the LORD in their trouble, and He delivered them out of their distresses.
 7 And He led them forth by the right way, that they might go to a city of habitation.